cckroets/Monopoly/README.md

 A player may land on 'Community Chest' or 'Chance' which could send the player to a different spot on the board.

-A sample distribution is included in the 'MonopDist' file.
+A sample distribution is included in the 'MonopolyDist' file.